pegasystems/pega-helm-charts/docs/patching-pega-deployment.md

 - [Pega Infinity patch calendar](https://community.pega.com/knowledgebase/articles/keeping-current-pega/pega-infinity-patch-calendar)
 - [Pega Infinity patch frequently asked questions](https://community.pega.com/knowledgebase/articles/keeping-current-pega/85/pega-infinity-patch-frequently-asked-questions)

-## Deployment process overview
+## Kubernetes-based patching process overview

 Pega supports client-managed cloud clients applying patches for releases 8.4 and later using a zero-downtime patch process to apply the latest cumulative bundle of bug and security fixes since the last minor release.
 For the latest Pega Community articles, see [About client managed cloud](https://community.pega.com/knowledgebase/articles/client-managed-cloud/85/about-client-managed-cloud).

 The Pega zero-downtime patch process uses the out-of-place patch process so you and your customers can continue working in your application while you patch your system.
-Pega zero-downtime patch scripts use a temporary schema and the patch migration script moves the rules between the schemas and then performs the required rolling reboot of your deployment cluster.
-For a detailed overview of the process, see [Applying a patch without downtime](https://community.pega.com/knowledgebase/articles/keeping-current-pega/85/applying-patch-without-downtime).
+Pega zero-downtime patch scripts use a temporary data schema and the patch migration script moves the rules between the appropriate schema and then performs the required rolling reboot of your deployment cluster.
+For a detailed overview of the process, see [Applying a patch without downtime](https://community.pega.com/knowledgebase/articles/keeping-current-pega/86/applying-patch-without-downtime).

+## Client-required steps
 Client-managed cloud clients use the same Pega Kubernetes tools and Helm charts in the same Pega repository that you used to install Pega Platform in a supported Kubernetes environment.
 The client-managed cloud patch process includes the following tasks:

-1. Prepare your Docker repository by downloading the latest three Pega Platform patch release images (platform/installer, platform/pega, and platform/search) in your release stream and pushing them into your preferred Docker image repository - [Downloading your images for the patch process – 20 minutes](#downloading-your-images-for-the-patch-process--20-minutes).
+1. Prepare your Docker repository by downloading the latest three Pega Platform patch release images (platform/installer, platform/pega, and platform/search) in your release stream and pushing them into your preferred Docker image repository For step-by-step details, see [Downloading and managing Pega Platform docker images (linux)](prepping-local-system-runbook-linux.md#downloading-and-managing-pega-platform-docker-images) or [Downloading and managing Pega Platform docker images (windows)](prepping-local-system-runbook-windows.md#downloading-and-managing-pega-platform-docker-images).

-2. Edit several specific parameters in your current pega Helm chart. - [Applying a zero-downtime Pega Platform patch using Helm charts - 120-minutes](#applying-a-zero-downtime-pega-platform-patch-using-helm-charts--120-minutes).
+2. Edit the pega Helm chart by editing parameters to specify "upgrade-deploy" your software with the software contained in your provided patch image. - [Applying a zero-downtime Pega Platform patch using Helm charts - 120-minutes](#applying-a-zero-downtime-pega-platform-patch-using-helm-charts--120-minutes).

 3. **For deployments running Pega Infinity 8.2.1 through 8.2.7 only:** Create a new blank rules schema in your existing database.
 Leave this new schema empty.
 If you are running Pega Infinity 8.3 or higher, you can skip this step, since the patch scripts in your deployment automate the creation of these blank schemas.